nginx/unit-docs/source/unitctl.rst

 Send configuration payloads to Unit
 +++++++++++++++++++++++++++++++++++

-Using the **execute** command, Unitctl can accept custom request payloads and query given API endpoints with them.
-The request payload must be passed in using the **-f** flag either as a filename or using the **-** filename to denote the use of stdin as shown in the example below.
+With the **execute** command, Unitctl can accept custom request payloads and query specified API endpoints with them.
+Use the **-f** flag to pass the request payload as a filename or **-** to denote stdin, as shown in the example below.

 .. code-block:: console